 Canada actively participated in airstrikes against ISIS in Iraq and Syria under former Prime Minister Steven Harper.
 The country's contribution to the U.S.-led coalition, dubbed Operation Impact, was launched in September 2014 when Canada sent 100 Canadian Special Forces to Iraq in an advisory capacity.
 Canadian airstrikes began in Iraq in early November 2014 and in Syria in late March 2015.
-(Sources: CBC, BBC News, CBC, BBC News)
+(Sources: CBC [130], BBC News [131], CBC [132], BBC News [133])

 The country's military strategy toward the terror group shifted in November 2015 when Justin Trudeau assumed office and immediately announced his intention to pull Canadian jets from the coalition.
-Trudeau withdrew all jets in February 2016, but left three aircraft in the Middle East and drastically increased the number of Special Operating Forces in the region, for the purposes of advising and assisting Kurdish forces to liberate territory from ISIS.
-In June 2017, Canada extended its participation in the fight against ISIS for two years.
-(Sources: CBC, Wall Street Journal, CBC News, Toronto Sun, Star, Guardian)
+Trudeau withdrew all jets in February 2016 but left three aircraft in the Middle East and drastically increased the number of Special Operating Forces in the region, for the purposes of advising and assisting Kurdish forces to liberate territory from ISIS.
+The Canadian Armed Forces (CAF) ended airstrike operations in Iraq and Syria in March 2016.
+Since 2016, Canada's Operation Impact has acted as part of a national strategy to provide security, stabilization, humanitarian assistance, and diplomatic engagement in Iraq, Syria, and the region.
+Canada provides training, advice, and assistance to the Iraqi security forces, and support to the Global Coalition and NATO.
+Canada has committed Operation Impact forces to aid the NATO mission in Iraq through at least March 2021.
+Since 2016, Canada has contributed more than \$2.1 billion (Canadian) toward security, stabilization, and humanitarian and development assistance in Iraq and Syria, as well as to mitigate the effects of the conflict on Jordan and Lebanon.
+(Sources: Government of Canada [134], Government of Canada [135], CBC [136], Wall Street Journal [16], CBC News [14], Toronto Sun [15], Star [137], Guardian [138])